-Some pray for world peace, and others protection for the persecuted Church, and food for the hungry, and on an on.
+Karen prays for world peace, and then others chime in declaring protection for the persecuted Church, and food for the hungry, and on an on.

 Worse still, if they’re being led by the Holy Spirit (as they will often want you to believe), it will create feelings of guilt, and doubt, just because your prayers are not as bubbly and vivacious.

 So you start thinking to yourself…

 What the hell is wrong with me?
 Why I can’t I think of great stuff like that?